clayfu/Chan-house/README.md

 ### *Chan: The Inconceivable Metaphysical Science of the Mind — The Path to Buddhahood in One Lifetime* (Traditional, Simplified, English, Bilingual editions)

-The most important message of this book is what Dharma Master Fazan said:
-"Seeing one’s true nature and becoming Buddha is the most basic, most important, and ultimate requirement of learning Buddhism."
-"To practice Chan, it is enough to have the thought of wanting to see one’s nature." (*The Path to Buddhahood*)
-"Our purpose in cultivation is nothing other than liberation from birth and death."
-"Since birth inevitably leads to death, what meaning does life have?
-It should not be merely for survival, but for a higher aspiration… that higher aspiration is to resolve the problem of birth and death."

-To resolve birth and death is to awaken, like the Buddha, from the great dream of samsaric life.
-As the *Mahāratnakūṭa Dhāraṇī Sūtra* says: "One who awakens to birth and death is called awakened, therefore called Buddha."

-This book is written for the rare few who sincerely wish to explore the truth of existence and transcend birth and death.
+The most important message this book wants to convey to readers is what Master Fa Chan said: "Seeing the nature to become Buddha is the most basic, most important, and ultimate requirement of studying Buddhism."
+"In Chan meditation, having the thought of seeing the nature is enough."
+(The Path of becoming Buddha) "The purpose of our practice is nothing more than to liberate birth and death."
+"Humans are destined to die at birth.
+What is the meaning of a person's whole life?
+It shouldn't just be about making a living; there should be higher aspirations...
+The higher aspiration is to solve the problem of birth and death."

+The key to resolving the problem of birth and death lies in one's own Prajna wisdom.
+That is, he or she must understand and believe that the present universe and life of which have the samsaric birth and death are merely an illusion, like a dream.
+This is what the Buddha said in the Maha-prajna-paramita Sutra: "Good man!
+The Buddha said that all dharmas are like illusions and dreams.
+If there are sentient beings who truly understand this, ...then they will know the Reality** of all dharmas spoken of by the Buddha."
+And it is also what the Great Torch Dharani Sutra says: "The Buddha said: 'Brahma!
+All sentient beings are asleep in the long night.
+If even one of them awakens, he will know that all sentient beings are asleep, deeply asleep.
+Now that I have obtained such awakening, how can I enable all sentient beings to break the sleep and obtain this awakening as well?
+Brahma, this is the first meaning of awakening, so is called Buddha.

+Therefore, it's not that birth and death cannot be resolved, but whether you are willing to understand, believe, and awaken?
+The Complete Works of Master Tai Xu states: "All sentient beings have the potential to become Buddhas; therefore, all sentient beings are future Buddhas."
+May you also begin to understand and believe!
+It's all about a single thought; especially one's own wondrous causes and conditions or karmic conditions, which have spanned countless lifetimes!!
+**Reality” refers to the world behind the quantum world.

-This is a **free Dharma e-book**, released under Creative Commons license.
-Download, print, and share freely — boundless merit.
+This book is a **free ebook**, licensed under Creative Commons (CC).
+Downloading, reprinting, and distributing it are welcome; the merit is immeasurable.

 - **Author**: Jing San
 - **ISBN**: 978-626-01-6157-6 (EPUB)